WRF 2014 Major Release

 WRF Release Information

-Developers seeking to have their codes for new capabilities considered for
+Developers seeking to have their codes for new or improved capabilities

 Information for Code Contributors.